JINHXu/spellchecker/README.md

 By default the script will search through Herman Melville's "Moby Dick" text, provided in `kwic/data/2701-0.txt`, but you can change the text via the arguments.

-Your task is to extend `kwic.py` and add support for finding a keyword and its context using the `WordMatchingTrie`.

-You can run the kwic interface using the command `python3 -m kwic.kwic`.
+Run the kwic interface using the command `python3 -m kwic.kwic`.